What is Inventory Turnover?

-- Turns: The number of times a years all inventory is sold.
+- Turns: The number of times a year all inventory is sold

 - Average days to turn inventory: The number of days it takes to sell all on-hand inventory.
 Use the following equation: 365 ÷ inventory turn